asimovpp/asimov-ccs/README.md

 Set the following environment variables:

 - `PETSC_DIR` to point to the PETSc install directory
-- `FYAML` to point to the root of your fortran-yaml-c build directory
+- `FYAMLC` to point to the root of your fortran-yaml-c build directory
 - `ADIOS2` to point to the ADIOS2 install directory
 - `PARHIP` to point to the root of the ParHIP install directory